-- a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface. - b) Write a program that implements a multi-thread application that has three threads - c) write a program to set and print thread priorities a) Write a program to list allthe files in a directory including the files present in all its sub directories.
+- b) Write a program with multiple catch Statements. - c) write a program toimplement nested try a) Write a Program to implement simple Thread by extending Thread class and implementing runnable interface.

+b) Write a program that implements a multi-thread application that has three threads c) write a program to set and print thread priorities a) Write a program to list allthe files ina directory including the files present in all its sub directories.